Miles-Bierie/Pixelmation/README.md

 The display for the current frame is also a button that lets you do a few different frame-related things, such as adding and and removing frames, as well as copying other frames to the current frame.
 When you add a frame, it will be a copy of the previous frame.
 When you delete a frame, all other frames will automatically be shifted down to account for the missing frame.
 When creating, pasting, or loading a frame from the previous or next frame, that frame will be saved automatically.

 ## Alpha channel
 The button to enable/disable the alpha channel can be found under the edit menu.
-WHen alpha is displayed, the frame will be saved automatically.
+When alpha is displayed, the frame will be saved automatically.
 The alpha channel supports either fully opaque or fully transparent, so external processing will be needed for a partial value.
 When displaying the alpha values, white is opaque and black is transparent.
 While display alpha is enabled, you will not be able to edit the current frame.

 ## Tools
 + **Pen:** &nbsp; Does what you would expect; draws in the color selected by the color picker